gregorwebmaster/ngino_devserver/README.md

 ## License

-The SAXER is open-sourced software licensed under the MIT license.
+The NGINO WEBSERVER is open-sourced software licensed under the MIT license.